Automation insights and productivity tips from LEAPWORK.

 As test automation is introduced to the software delivery process, the amount of available test results explodes.
 Robots, or test execution agents, can run 24/7 without breaks, and, on top of this, the number of test cases accumulate during each sprint.
 As such, more results are produced to be managed and analyzed.
 This requires the right approach.

-Too often, test automation is not handled as a strategic choice as there’s too much focus on putting out fires here and now.
 Test automation is a cornerstone in DevOps, and when implemented correctly, it helps increase output quality while containing costs.
-Not surprisingly, IT departments everywhere are realizing the importance of having an actual test automation strategy.
+Not surprisingly, IT departments everywhere are realizing the importance of having an actual test automation strategy, instead of just putting out fires here and now.

 Too many test automation projects fail – and often for predictable reasons.
 To help you avoid these pitfalls, we have condensed the most common issues into this short guide along with related best practices for achieving success with automation.